 We can also serve as trustee of your Qualified Trust, which is an additional safe harbor under Section 1031.
 We can hold the taxpayer's funds in a Qualified Trust so that in the event of bankruptcy, the funds should not be reached by the creditors of the intermediary.

-The 2015 National Advanced Conference on Like-Kind Exchanges will take place October 21 – 23, 2015 at the Paris Hotel in Las Vegas.
+The 2016 National Advanced Conference on Like-Kind Exchanges will take place October 19 – 21, 2016 at the Sheraton San Diego Hotel & Marina.